Veros-Performance/picklecast/README.md

 Validated financial projections for indoor pickleball facilities based on real market data.

+## 📈 Current Status

+This model represents a validated financial framework for Veros Pickleball operations, achieving 84.8% accuracy against real facility data.
+It serves as the foundation for investor presentations, business planning, and franchise scaling strategies.

 ## Overview

 This Streamlit application provides a comprehensive financial model for indoor pickleball facilities.
 It includes: